upioneer/homelab/iVentoy/README.md

 ## Download the latest release (win32, win64 and linux packages avail)
 [GitHub](https://github.com/ventoy/PXE/releases)

-## Copy ISOs
+## ISOs
-Copy into the extracted /ISO directory.
+Copy ISOs into the extracted /ISO directory.
 You can create subdirs as needed for organization.
 Unicode **not** supported.

 ## Run iVentory
 Windows x86